LoyolaChicagoBooks/cder/source/events.rst

    The finite state machine of the bounded counter model.

-**TODO** junction for initial and reset with action counter = min

 As you can see, the three model states map directly to the view states from the previous subsection, and the transitions enabled in each model state map to the buttons enabled in each view state.

 GUI widgets as event sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The two figures show the GUI increment button selected in the Android Studio view component editor and the corresponding hierarchical tree view, respectively.

+Our next step is to bring the app to life by connecting the visual interface with the interactive behavior.
+For example, when pressing the increment button in a non-full counter state, we expect the displayed value to go up by one.
+In general, the user can trigger certain events by interacting with view components and other event sources.
+For example, one can press a button, swiping one's finger across the screen, rotate the device, etc.

 .. figure:: images/AndroidStudioGUIEditor.png
    :alt: Android Studio GUI editor
    :scale: 50%

-   The visual interface of the application in the Android Studio GUI editor.
+   The visual interface of the application in the Android Studio view
+   component editor with the increment button selected.

 .. figure:: images/ComponentTree.png
    :alt: Click Counter View Component Tree